polrel-witter/live/README.md

 # Overview
-%live is a tool to organize and run an event (parties, meetings, weddings, meetups, etc.).
+%live is a tool to organize and run social events.
 It's best approached from two perspectives:

-For feedback and support, either join [~mocbel/software](https://tlon.network/lure/0v1.tipkt.egdok.cs1ck.q1u50.vh304) on Urbit or dm [@polrel_wittter](https://x.com/polrel_witter) on X.

 ### As a host
 *the frontend host dashboard is currently under development; for now all